blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

     1. aws s3 ls
     2. Expected result: you get a list of S3 buckets.
 3. Use the GUI or CLI to create an S3 bucket, with all of the settings as the default, in your AWS account named learnexports.
+    1. REMEMBER Modify learnexports to your unique name.
+Example: learnexports-bigsoftinc.
 4. Upload the .vmdk file that will be used to create an AMI into the learnexports bucket.
 This will take some time, between an hour and a couple of hours depending on your network speed.
 You may continue here to configure your AWS account during the upload process.
-5. Once you have a learnexports bucket in S3, configure your AWS IAM as follows using the GUI:
+5. Once you have the equivalent of a learnexports bucket in S3, configure your AWS IAM as follows using the GUI:
     1. Select the IAM service to get the IAM > Dashboard
     1. Under Access management in the left nav, select policies
     1. Click [Create policy]
     1. On the Specify permissions page, click the [JSON] button.
-    1. Using the JSON policy editor, input the following JSON:
+    1. Using the JSON policy editor, input the following JSON.
+REMEMBER You will need to use the unique S3 bucket name you've chosen in place of learnexports.
 ```
 {
    "Version": "2012-10-17",